Skip to content

 Workflows

-• Run a python script without the python before!
+• Run a python script without the python before in a linux environment!

 • This line helps in the top of the main script: